lawabb/demucs-audacity/README.md

 Initial setup is manual.
 - Once pyenv and a suitable python version is installed, install demucs in that environment
 - Copy demucs_me.desktop file to ~/.local/share/kservices5/ServiceMenus/
-  Edit the line starting with Exec for correct username.
+- Edit the line starting with Exec for correct username.
 Make it executable.
    (a restart may be required to make it visible)
-- Copy the mydemucs file into a location in youre path.
-Eg mine is ~/.local/bin Edit the mydemucs file.
-Enter correct pyenv info at top, and edit the required outfile location. make it executable.
+- Copy the mydemucs file into a location in your path.
+Eg  ~/.local/bin
+- Edit the mydemucs file.
+Enter correct pyenv info at top, and edit the required outfile location.
+- Make it executable.

 To run
 - Select an audio file by right clicking the file in Dolphin